niplav/site/notes.md

 I'd been doing it or not.

 1. I only flossed on the right side of my mouth since 2023-07-08, and on 2023-09-28 I asked the dentist to guess which side I'd flossed on.
 She guessed left.
-2. Starting 2025-06-13, I started floosing only the right side of my mouth.
+2. Starting 2025-06-13, I started flossing only the right side of my mouth.
+On 2025-09-18 I went to the dentist and asked what side he guessed I'd flossed.
+He guessed right.
+3. Starting 2025-09-18, I started flossing only the left side of my mouth.

 Pergraphs
 ----------